TanStack/query/docs/src/pages/plugins/persistQueryClient.md

   - will be called when the initial restore is finished
   - can be used to [resumePausedMutations](../reference/QueryClient#queryclientresumepausedmutations)

+### useIsRestoring

+If you use the `PersistQueryClientProvider`, you can also use the `useIsRestoring` hook alongside it to check if you a restore is currently in progress. `useQuery` and friends also check this internally to avoid race conditions between the restore and mounting queries.

 ## Persisters

 ### Persisters Interface